RayenBal/Sisalv3-Paper/README.md

 # Bridging Gaps in Paleoclimatological Records: Insights from AI on Speleothem Data

-Code, processed data, and results accompanying the manuscript submitted to *Ecological Informatics*.
+Code, processed data, and results accompanying a manuscript submitted to *Ecological Informatics*.

+*This repository is anonymized for peer review.
+Author, affiliation, and identifying resource links are withheld and will be provided upon acceptance.*

 This repository contains the pipeline used to evaluate machine learning and deep learning approaches to imputing missing geochemical proxy measurements in speleothem records, using the SISALv3 database enriched with external climate covariates.